ASukhanov/pypeto/README.md

 # pypeto
-PyQt-based tabular user interface for designing and implementing control screens for EPICS and LiteServer devices.
+PyQt-based tabular user interface for designing and implementing control screens for EPICS (CA and PVA) and LiteServer devices.

 Supported:
  - control of EPICS PVs and liteServer PVs,